AGlanborg/Sakura/README.md

 ## Know issues

-The Download button, that is supposed to download the selected rows in a csv file, does not work

 The Graph tab is empty

 Half the text is in English and the other half is in Swedish

 ## Future plans

-Make the Download button download selected rows in a csv-file format

 Graph will include
  - Yearly summeries